wuduhren/leetcode-python/README.md

 # Overview
-1. This is my Python (2.7) Leetcode solution.
+1. This is my Python Leetcode solution.
 As time grows, this also become a guide to prepare for software engineer interview.

-2. The solution is at `problems/the-file-name/`.
+1. The solution is at `problems/python/` or `problems/python3/`.
-For example, `merge-sorted-array.py`'s solution is at `https://leetcode.com/problems/merge-sorted-array/`.
+For example, `merge-sorted-array.py`'s solution is at `https://leetcode.com/problems/python/merge-sorted-array/`.

 2. I really take time tried to make the best solution and collect the best resource that I found.
 Because I wanted to help others like me.